moeghaf/Cell-ECM-Graphs/README.md

 - [ ] imgs - full stack images (NxHxW), where N is the number of markers, can be raw or preprocessed.

-- [ ] cell_data.csv - should contain cell data ('centroid-0','centroid-1' and 'celltype').
+- [ ] cell_data.csv - should contain cell data ('centroid-0','centroid-1' and 'celltype') per roi.

 ![Method Overview](Figure_1.png)